Sovereign-Labs/sovereign-sdk/examples/demo-stf/README.md

 ## Implementing State Transition _Function_

-As you recall, the module system is primarily designed to help you implement the [State Transition Function interface](../../rollup-interface/specs/interfaces/stf.md).
+As you recall, the Module System is primarily designed to help you implement the [State Transition Function interface](../../rollup-interface/specs/interfaces/stf.md).

 That interface is quite high-level - the only notion that it surfaces it that of a `blob` of rollup data.
-In the module system, we work at a much lower level - with transactions signed by particular private keys.
+In the Module System, we work at a much lower level - with transactions signed by particular private keys.
 To bridge the gap, there's a system called an `AppTemplate`, which translates between the two layers of abstraction.